Bogie exchange: Diesel

+Electric

+The Little Joe electric locomotives intended for the Soviet Union were rebuilt for use in the United States.

 Raising or lowering

 Raise

-The simplest way to carry out bogie exchange is to lift the wagons off the bogies and replace them back on new bogies.
+The simplest way to carry out bogie exchange (to change their gauge) is to lift the wagons off one of their sets of bogies and replace them back on another, new set of bogies.
 This may require the wagons in a train to be uncoupled, and continuous brakes disconnected.
 If the wagons are swung out of the way by an overhead hoist, they may sway, which wastes time settling them down.

+The pin that centres the bogies and the hoses and fittings for the brakes must be compatible.
+A generous supply of bogies of each gauge is needed to accommodate the ebb and flow of traffic.
+The bogies and wagons also need to have standardized hooks, etc., where they may be efficiently lifted.
+The two wheel sets on four-wheel wagons can be changed as well if the wagon has been designed accordingly.

 The Nutter hoist, patented in 1871, used screw jacks to lift cars off of their bogies.
 The Imboden railway-car lifter, from 1875, used a steam cylinder to wedge the car into the air.

 Lower

 Another way of carrying out bogie exchange is to lower the bogies onto a trolley in a pit, after which the trolleys are rolled out of the way and others return.
 This may allow the train couplings and continuous brakes to remain connected.
 In addition, the bogies never need leave a solid surface, so they can be wheeled in and out more quickly.
 This method was used at Dry Creek railway station, Adelaide.

 Charles Tisdale patented a system of ramps and moving supports for lowering the trucks out from under a railroad car in 1873.
 George Atkinson patented a hoist and transfer table arrangement in 1882; this dropped the bogies from under a car and shift them to the side.
 Ramsay's apparatus patented in 1884 used hydraulic jacks to support the car while lowering the track with the bogies out from under it.